primitivorm/vim-predictive/README.md

 options
 --------------

-All options have reasonable defaults so if the plug-in works after installation you don't need to change any options.
-These options can be configured in your [vimrc script][vimrc] by including a line like this:
+These options can be configured in your
+[vimrc script][vimrc] by including a line like this:

     let g:predictive#disable_plugin